LukeGrahamLandry/franca/devlog.md

+## (Sep 25)

 - os/build/compile_user wasn't doing patch_out_interp_header so when building for -vzf, the #libc log/sin/cos that i added for log2/tan for web was dying on elf_loader trying to import it.
 - vfs: vtable pointer in close() is junk. open(..) to get parent doesn't work? mkdir calls create_child_dir with a stack pointer for the parent. probably didn't fix when i made FileHandle a pointer.
+- did more of realpath. the way my openat works makes it hard to do stuff based on the root directory because it has no parent.
+- in Posix'openat i wasn't using the arm flags on wasm so opendir wasn't passing O.DIRECTORY so it wasn't erroring if you did it on a file so the decker file dialogue was treating everything as a directory.

 ## (Sep 24) decker